crisfeim/crisfe.im/content/public-drafts/when-abstractions-are-worth-it/index.md

 As before, the straightforward way of implementing a fallback[^fallback] solution is placing all the logic in the view:

-[^fallback]: A common pattern that enhances user's offline experience.
+[^fallback]: A common pattern that enhances users' offline experience.

 ```swift
 struct RecipeListView: View {